 If you’re from South Carolina, you know the politics of the three different sauces, mustard, ketchup, or pepper and vinegar based and if you don’t, here’s a handy guide.
 Don’t even accuse me of voting for Romney, OR McCain, for that matter.

-Once I made this according to these directions at Chow Vegan (the only thing I did differently was use mustard based sauce in place of the red), I realized that I had no idea how to eat pulled barbeque.
+Once I made this according to these directions at Chow Vegan (the only thing I did differently was use mustard based sauce in place of the red), I realized that I had no idea how to eat pulled barbecue.
 That’s when I looked around on the Piggie Park website and figured I’d just toss it on white bread and eat a pickle beside it, and the sheer simplicity of it was exactly what this recipe begs for.
 It didn’t need to go on a salad, or beside a bunch of fried sides, necessarily.
 It could stand on its own with a pickle and sweet tea to sip on the side.

 Definitely let this simmer and cook in the slow cooker for a few hours, adding a little more sauce in the middle, and using a fork to really shred the flesh of the fruit.
 Doesn’t it look pretty convincing?
 I’ve never eaten real meat pulled pork before in my life, so I have no idea how this truly compares, but it makes me happy!

-I really enjoyed this style of sauce more than I anticipated, and now have to try the pepper and vinegar variety before declaring a winner in the great vegetarian barbeque race.
+I really enjoyed this style of sauce more than I anticipated, and now have to try the pepper and vinegar variety before declaring a winner in the great vegetarian barbecue race.
 If you’re local, give ole Piggie Park a try, they have locations all over the Midlands, and a few elsewhere in the State.
 If not, and especially if you miss the taste of home, they do have an active shipping service, sending their Southern Gold all over the country.